bellodox/trucker-wiki-content/Joomla!.md

+This guide should walk you through deploying a Joomla! application, on Trucker.
+It is meant as a supplement to the [[deploy your application]] section.

 ## Prerequisites

 You should have a Trucker account, the trucker command line client installed on your machine, and logged in the Trucker service.
 If not, have a look at our [[getting started]] section.